Privacy Notice

 Contact

-Legal obligation If a student provides a confidential student submission to QAA as part of its review then this will be on the basis of the student providing consent at the time of submission
+If a student provides a confidential student submission to QAA as part of its review, then this will be on the basis of the student providing consent at the time of submission

 To provide information to the Office for Students for the purposes of the National Student Survey and Leavers Survey (Office for Students then shares the information with its approved survey agents).
 Published results do not disclose any personal data.